Chair and Vice Chair

 Professor Michael Fernando BEng MSc PhD CEng MIET

-Mike is a QAA reviewer and a member of the IET’s Academic Accreditation Committee.
-Before joining UCLan, Mike served as the Dean of the Faculty of Architecture, Computing and Engineering (FACE) at University of Wales Trinity Saint David (UWTSD).
-Professor Fernando is a Chartered Engineer and a Senior Fellow of the Higher Education Academy.
+Before his tenure at the OU, Mike held the positions of Dean of the School of Engineering and Computing and Dean of the Faculty of Architecture, Computing and Engineering (FACE) at the University of Central Lancashire (UCLan) and the University of Wales Trinity Saint David (UWTSD), respectively.
+Professor Fernando is a Chartered Engineer, a Senior Fellow of the Higher Education Academy, and a Fellow of the Institution of Engineering and Technology (IET).

-Dr Filip is the External Business Engagement Lead for the Faculty of Technology at University of Portsmouth and the Operations Director of ASTA Technology UK Limited, the only ESA-accredited certification centre in the UK.
-Prior to this, Dr Filip has been a head of department for twelve years.
+Dr Filip is semi-retired, currently the Lead Academic for the University of Portsmouth’s major TNE partnership in Oman.
+Prior to this, Dr Filip has been the External Business Engagement Lead for the Faculty of Technology at the university and the Operations Director of ASTA Technology UK Limited, the only ESA-accredited certification centre in the UK and, before that, a head of department.

 In his academic career, Dr Filip taught digital electronics, embedded systems and telecommunications.
 He has extensive experience as an External Examiner for both UK and International HEIs and has been an IET accreditor since 2010.
 Dr Filip holds an electronic engineering degree and a PhD in Digital Satellite Communications.